Budget Development and Management

 Property taxes are collected and distributed to local schools, the County general fund, cities, and special districts.
 Generally, the County receives 23 cents for every tax dollar collected.
 About 61 cents goes to local schools, 6 cents goes to special districts, and 10 cents goes to local cities.
 Incorporated cities (cities with their own City Councils) have their own government and budgets independent of the County and provide many of their own local services, such as police and fire.

-Click the thumbnail to download a copy of the County's budget document.
+Click the thumbnail to download a copy of the County's recommended budget document.